KnuckleSecurity/thinkpadfan-gui/README.md

 ## Description

-Spesifically designed for ThinkPad and IBM laptops to tweak fan speed with an graphical user interface.
+Spesifically designed for ThinkPad and IBM laptops to tweak fan speed with a graphical user interface.
 You can also monitor CPU, GPU temperatures.

 ### Dependencies